 All instructors must be in class in every session they are assigned to teach unless they have made prior arrangements with their Program Assistant (PA), the Director, and/or the Assistant Director.
 Do not miss a class without communicating with us first.
-If you are ill or leave campus to attend a professional conference, arrange with a colleague to cover your class(es).
+If you are ill or leave campus to attend a professional conference, contact either the Writing Program Director (if you are teaching a class in the Writing Program), the Graduate Director/Coordinator, or the Chair.
 Also let us know what arrangements you have made.
 If you are taken ill suddenly and are unable to arrange for a substitute, call the English Department Office (438-3667) and arrange to have your class cancelled.
 Then immediately contact your PA and/or the Assistant Director and/or Director of the Writing Program.